eclab/grains/iterate/README.md

 # Iterate

-ITERATE is a sequential switch, similar to the Doepfer A151.
+ITERATE is a multiplexer, related to but not the same as the Doepfer A151.
 It takes a series of gates or triggers and breaks them up among up to four digital outputs.
 You can use this to trigger different drums, for example, based on a single input.
 You can also RESET the trigger sequence at any time.
 Note: ITERATE is not debounced, so noise on the gates or triggers might cause it to advance prematurely.

 You can set the number of outputs to 2, 3, or 4 outputs, or to set them to 3 or 4 outputs where a randomly different output is chosen each time (the same output is never chosen twice).